1. Conductix-Wampfler engineers temporarily mount sensors, IR camera, GPS, and related equipment to a system vehicle.

 5. Conductix-Wampfler engineers will comment on the causes of the identified problems and recommend the steps needed to correct the issues.
 See impact map below:

 The map at the right shows areas with excessive current draw (red areas):

 The graph below shows how PRIAS can zero in on specific rail areas, even individual shoes, to further analyze current demand.

 Collector Shoe Impact Points

-The map on the left shows the points where the collector shoes are hitting an imperfection point in the conductor rail system.
+The map on the right shows the points where the collector shoes are hitting an imperfection point in the conductor rail system.
 It could be a loose splice, ill-fitting expansion section, or some other misalignment situation.
 The impact map is uploaded into a hand-held PDA equipped with a GPS, which allows the user to find and inspect the impact points.
 The color of the impact dots indicates the severity of the impact, as shown on the map key.
 The impact range values can be modified depending on the situation.

 For more information about PRIAS, contact: